WebAssembly/design/AstSemantics.md

 [below](AstSemantics.md#out-of-bounds).

-The use of infinite-precision in the effective address computation means that the addition of the offset to the address does is never wrapped, so if the address for an access is out-of-bounds, the effective address will always also be out-of-bounds.
+The use of infinite-precision in the effective address computation means that the addition of the offset to the address never causes wrapping, so if the address for an access is out-of-bounds, the effective address will always also be out-of-bounds.
 This is intended to simplify folding of offsets into complex address modes in hardware, and to simplify bounds checking optimizations.